 “Hidden with Christ” is a statement of our eternal security in Christ.
-This does not mean that it is hidden from us but that it is hidden for us.
-Jesus lays away our life in his.
-God reserves eternal life in heaven for us (I Pet.
+“Hidden” does not mean that God hid it from us but that He hid it for us.
+Jesus lays away our life in His.
+God reserves eternal life in heaven for us (1 Pet.
 1:4,5).
-The Greek tense of the verb “is hidden” means in this context that our life was hidden at a point in the past with the results going on forever.
-At the point we received Christ, eternal life began and goes on forever.
-When Christ comes (v.4), the life hidden in Christ goes with him.
+The Greek tense of “is hidden” means in this context that God hid our life at a point in the past with the result going on forever.
+When we received Christ, eternal life began and continues forever.
+When Christ comes (v.4), the life hidden in Christ goes with Him.

 “With Christ in God” constitutes a double shield.
-Not only are we in the bank but we are in the vault of the bank.
 God doubly safeguards the security of the person who trusts in Christ.
+Not only are we in the bank, but we are in the bank’s vault.

 “With Christ” connotes identity.
 The believer has a fellowship of identity with the death of Christ and with the risen Lord that carries us to God.